-If a customer has already missed their flight but contacts their travel agency prior to midnight on the day of departure, the travel agent must call US Airways Reservations to document the PNR to retain value.
-Failure to contact US Airways and simply canceling the past segment in the GDS will result in the ticket being marked with a 'no value' status.
+If a customer misses his or her flight but contacts the travel agency before midnight on the day of departure, the travel agent must call US Airways Reservations to document the PNR to retain value.
+If you fail to contact US Airways and simply cancel the past segment in the GDS, the ticket will be marked with a 'no value' status.
 If you cancel in the GDS before departure, you're not required to call US Airways.

 Depending on fare rules, a change fee applies to all non-refundable tickets.
 Any flights canceled on or before the scheduled date of travel will retain ticket value and can be credited against the price of another ticket.